AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2025-02-01-All-projects-to-do-list.md

 ## 10K Seed
 **Data collection and analysis**

-- Conduct spring growth and survival of outplants at Baywater shellfish
+- Conduct May growth and survival of outplants at Baywater shellfish
-- Pending outplant data, storyboard potential manuscripts or additional analyses

 ## PolyIC Larvae
 **Data collection and experiments**

-- Measure size from December, January, February images for growth (Madeline)
+- Final resazurin and growth analysis
-- RNA extractions and RNAseq analyses (on hold)
+- RNA extractions and RNAseq analyses (Sam)

 ## Oyster 2025 Stress Hardening
 **Planning**